More than £100m ‘lost’ from foreign aid budget after UK monetises vaccine donations

 Show all 50

-Layla Moran MP, the Liberal Democrat spokesperson for foreign affairs and international development, said it was “condemnable” that the government was “exploiting a technicality and counting donated doses towards the international aid target.”
+Layla Moran MP, the Liberal Democrat spokesperson for foreign affairs and international development, said it was “condemnable” that the government was “exploiting a technicality and counting donated doses towards the international aid target”.

 “The foreign secretary must immediately change approach.
 At a time when we are facing humanitarian crises, the 0.7 per cent of GNI target for international development spending should be restored.”